-Unfortunately, San Benito County cannot compete for these investment opportunities for the following reasons:
+San Benito County is not competitive to attract these new investments for the following reasons:

-- The State of California does not offer the business incentives that other states offer these global companies.
-Essentially, communities without significant presence of firms in these sectors in California cannot effectively compete for semiconductor and EV facilities. - San Benito County has a 6.4 percent unemployment rate and lacks an available workforce that semiconductor and EV auto companies would require.
-Recruiting workers from neighboring jurisdictions is also difficult given Santa Clara County's 3.1 percent unemployment rate.2 - The cost of doing business in San Benito County will be significantly higher than alternatives locations in Nevada, Arizona, the Midwest, and the South.
+- The State of California does not offer the business incentives offered by other states. - San Benito County has a 6.4 percent unemployment rate and lacks an available workforce that semiconductor and EV auto companies would require.
+Recruiting workers from neighboring jurisdictions is also difficult given Santa Clara County's 3.1 percent unemployment rate.2 - The cost of doing business in San Benito County will be significantly higher than alternative locations in Nevada, Arizona, the Midwest, and the South.

-Given San Benito County's infrastructure constraints, a solitary focus on business attraction initiatives is counterproductive and costly.
-Recruiting a company to a site where access to electrical power cannot be guaranteed and where there is an inadequate number of skilled workers will face insurmountable headwinds.
+Given San Benito County's infrastructure constraints, a solitary focus on attracting new business is ineffective and costly.
+Recruiting a company to a site where access to electrical power cannot be guaranteed and where there is an inadequate number of skilled workers and minimal financial incentives will face insurmountable headwinds.